kartheekmannepalli/Spring-Kafka-Transactions/README.md

     - Since we are non using a transactional kafka template, a new message is published to `create.customer` topic but the data is not saved to the database.

 ### Consuming a message while producing another message
+- Uncomment lines 27,28 in `CustomerMessageHandler` to test transaction synchronization.
 - Run `curl --url "http://localhost:8080/createNonTransactional?id=2&name=test"`.
     - This will publish a message to `create.customer` and this message will be read by the KafkaListener.
     - Since the Listener Container is chained with kafkaTransaction, any message produced using transactional Kafka template will synchronize with DB transacitons.